Promote Health. Prevent Cancer.

 The class will meet online for eight consecutive weeks, no exercise equipment needed, and follow the original curriculum and format of the program.

-Each class combines 45 minutes of nutrition education with 30 minutes of exercise.
+Each class combines 40 minutes of nutrition education with 20 minutes of exercise.
+These 30-minute exercise videos are an example of exercises participants will learn in class.

 Class Topics & Curriculum:*